 The MRI department at OrthoCincy offers the latest technology and state-of-the-art equipment to provide you with the very best MRI services.
-We offer MRI services at our Edgewood, Florence, and and additional Fairfield location to provide you with convenience and a caring staff.
+We offer MRI services at our Edgewood, Florence, and Montgomery locations to provide you with convenience and a caring staff.

 What is MRI?

 Magnetic resonance imaging (MRI) uses strong magnet and radio waves to provide clear and detailed diagnostic images of internal body organs and tissues.
 MRI is a valuable tool for diagnosing of a broad range of conditions, including cancer, heart and vascular disease, stroke, and joint and musculoskeletal disorders.
 MRI allows evaluation of some body structures that may not be as visible with other diagnostic imaging methods.

 What is Open/Wide Bore MRI?

 Wide bore MRI (often referred to as open MRI) offers all the features of traditional MRI - with more room.
 A wide bore MRI provides 28 inches of inner diameter space compared to 23 inches on traditional MRI equipment, with up to one foot of headroom.
 The length has also been reduced from 71 to 49 inches for a more open experience.
 During the exam, you have the option of keeping your knees raised to relieve lower back pain, or you may lie on your side if necessary.

 Wide bore MRI is ideal for claustrophobic, wheelchair or larger patients because of the increased diameter.
 The coils are lightweight and made of flexible materials for increased comfort.
 Multiple exams can be conducted simultaneously (i.e. head and neck), reducing the time in the machine.

 How should I prepare for this procedure?